 The Critic

-After having an action plan to turn the idea into reality, the critic thinking mode tends to discover the barriers of applying the idea and how to overcome it.
-In this session, the team provides a constructive critique for the idea in order to find the weak points and solve it in the final solution.
-In this stage, the team asks questions as following:
+With an action plan to turn the idea into reality, the critical thinking mode tends to identify the barriers to implementing it and how to overcome them.
+In this session, the team provides a constructive critique of the idea to identify weak points and address them in the final solution.
+In this stage, the team asks questions as follows:

 - What could be wrong with the idea?